How to Convert Google Slides to PowerPoint Presentations on Export

 Option 2: Click Always open files of this type to set up a default for future conversions.

-Option 3: Click Show in folder to see the file in the Download folder on your machine.
+Option 3: Click Show in Finder to see the file in the Download folder on your machine.

-You can also save a Google Slide presentation as a scalable vector graphic (.svg).
-As with other conversions to image and graphic files, you must convert each slide individually.
+You can save a Google Slide presentation as a scalable vector graphic (.svg).
+As with other conversions, you must convert each slide individually to image and graphic files.

-When the conversion is complete, you'll see the converted file in the lower left screen (Chrome browser).
+You'll see the converted file in the lower left screen (Chrome browser) when the conversion is complete.
 Click the up arrow to get four choices:

 Option 1: Click Open to open the file in your browser.